jherreros/helm-secure-import/README.md

 ## Features

-- Pulls Helm charts from any repository
+- Pulls Helm charts from any repository (including OCI)
 - Pushes charts to OCI-compliant Registry
 - Signs charts using Cosign
 - Extracts and processes container images from charts: